 Chief Executive Officer

 Max is the CEO of Lumina, and the originator Analytica, of Lumina’s flagship software.
-He specializes in the design of effective decision technologies, with experience as a researcher, educator, software designer, consultant, and entrepreneur.
-He conducted decision analysis and led teams to build decision-support tools in a wide variety of applications including energy, environment, R&D management, healthcare, telecommunications, aerospace, security, and consumer choice.
+He specializes in the design of effective decision technologies, with experience as a scientist, educator, software designer, consultant, and entrepreneur.
+He conducts decision analysis and has led teams to build decision-support tools in a wide variety of applications including energy, environment, R&D management, healthcare, telecommunications, aerospace, security, and consumer choice.

 He has published four books and over seventy peer-reviewed articles in energy and environment, risk and uncertainty, software design, and artificial intelligence.
 He led a decision analysis of decommissioning offshore oil platforms that won the 2015 Decision Analysis Practice Award from the Society for Decision Professionals and the Decision Analysis Society.
 Max received the 2018 Frank Ramsey Medal the highest award from the Decision Analysis Society.

 Max has published three books, and over seventy peer-reviewed articles in energy and environment, risk and uncertainty, software design, and artificial intelligence, including: